Halogen-Free Flame Retardants: Implementation Complexities

 On a broad basis, we can categorize halogen-free flame retardants into five major categories.

-• Phosphorous-based flame retardants: The phosphorus-based FRs include inorganic and organic substances ranging from red phosphorus to phosphinates, phophonates, phosphate esters, etc. As these substances come in contact with heat, they release phosphoric acid that interrupts the combustion process by forming char.
+• Phosphorous-based Flame Retardants: The phosphorus-based FRs include inorganic and organic substances ranging from red phosphorus to phosphinates, phophonates, phosphate esters, etc. As these substances come in contact with heat, they release phosphoric acid that interrupts the combustion process by forming char.
 This class of HFFRs has wide applications in several manufacturing industries, including textiles, plastics, coatings, polyurethane foams, etc.

-• Nitrogen-based flame retardants: These include homologues, aka melamine derivatives.
+• Nitrogen-based Flame Retardants: These include homologues, aka melamine derivatives.
 They combat combustion in multiple ways, like char formation, release of inert nitrogen, and synergistic effects in combination with nitrogen and phosphorus.
 These products are widely used in electronics, furniture foams, and insulation.

 Features of Different Halogen-Free Flame Retardants